A note on Herglotz's theorem for time series on function spaces: A generalized functional Cram e r representation

 For all $(\omega_1,\omega_2] \cap (\omega_3,\omega_4]=\emptyset$, this inner product is zero while for $\omega_3 = \omega_1, \omega_4=\omega_2$ we have

 showing that the $\{Z_{\omega}\}$ is right-continuous.
 We can also write \eqref{orhinc} as

 For $\omega_3 = \omega_1, \omega_4=\omega_2$ this implies

 where the equality holds in $\snorm{\cdot}_1$.
-The second order structure of $Z_{\omega}$ is therefore uniquely defined by the operator-valued measure $\Fm$ of the process $X$. \end{proof} The generalization of the Cram{\'e}r representation to processes of which the spectral density operator is not necessarily well-defined is given in the following theorem. \begin{theorem}[Functional Cram{\'e}r representation] Suppose $\{X_t\}$ satisfies Assumption \ref{as:Ch}.
+The second order structure of $Z_{\omega}$ is therefore uniquely defined by the operator-valued measure $\Fm$ of the process $X$. \end{proof} The generalization of the Cram{\'e}r representation to processes of which the spectral density operator is not necessarily well-defined is given in the following theorem. \begin{theorem}[Functional Cram{\'e}r representation] Let $X$ be a weakly stationary functional time series.
 Then there exists a right-continuous functional orthogonal increment process $\{Z_{\omega}, -\pi \le \omega \le \pi\}$ with $Z_{-\pi}\equiv 0 \in H$ such that

 \end{theorem} \begin{proof}[Proof of Theorem \ref{Cramer}] Consider the subspace $\mathscr{H}_s$ of $\bar{\mathscr{H}}$ containing the simple functions, i.e., the space $\mathscr{H}_s$ contains elements of the form